 Use a plugin like Auto Post Scheduler to publish new posts and/or recycle old posts automatically.
 There’s no need to schedule post times individually and recycling old posts keeps your site looking fresh.

-Although you may not need to use all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to import bulk posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals in the future.
+Although you may not want all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that lets you bulk import posts or article files into your WordPress site and then set these to publish automatically at regular or random intervals in the future.

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).

 To learn more about membership plugins that allow you to schedule content delivery, go here: